hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/query.md

 simple way of assembling SQL statement at first, and it actually is.
 However, the downside of it &mdash; and it's a big one &mdash; is that SQL Injection can modify the whole SQL statement.
-If the parameter is not controlled by the application and comes unfiltered from the application UI or other external source it can represent a big security hole in the application and can lead to severe losses in the business.
+If the parameter is not controlled by the application and comes unfiltered from the application UI or other external source it can represent a big security hole in the application and can lead to severe losses to the business.

-In this case, the parameter `rows` is injected.
+In this particular example, the parameter `rows` is injected.
 If the value always comes from inside the application then there's no security vulnerability in using it.
 However, if the parameter were a `String` coming from a browser, a security hack could replace it with something like `1 rows only; delete from invoices; select 1 + 1 fetch next 1 `.
 This would open the application to a hacker that could delete the entire database.

-Use SQL Injection with care.
+Use SQL Injection with care only when there's no other solution.
+Most of the time Dynamic SQL can provide similar functionality.